tct-neurips-2026/tct-crisis-detection/README.md

     loss = criterion(model(x_1_to_t), y)
     loss.backward()   # independent update per prefix
 ```

-DA-GRU and DA-BERT deterministically cover all
-prefix lengths, establishing short-prefix upper
+DA-GRU and DA-BERT deterministically cover all prefix lengths, establishing
-bounds ($T{\leq}20$).
-Training is step-matched
+short-prefix upper bounds (T≤20).
+Training is step-matched to their respective
-to their respective TCT variants for fair
+TCT variants for fair comparison — specifically, we match gradient updates
+rather than epochs, since DA datasets are ~47× larger.
+TCT's efficiency
-comparison.
-TCT's efficiency relative to these
-baselines is architecture-dependent: for
+relative to these baselines is architecture-dependent: for sequential encoders
-sequential encoders (GRU), TCT recovers 97%
-of DA-GRU's short-horizon gain at 1/47 the
+(GRU), TCT recovers 97% of DA-GRU's short-horizon gain at 1/47 the data cost;
-data cost; for attention-based encoders (BERT),
-exhaustive coverage provides substantially
+for attention-based encoders (BERT), exhaustive coverage provides substantially
 larger gains.

 ---